PolySkill: Learning Generalizable Skills Through Polymorphic Abstraction: Related Work

 \section{Related Work}

 \textbf{Memory and Skill Acquisition for Agentic Learning} An agent's ability to generalize is fundamentally tied to how it represents skills.
-Current approaches often store skills in concrete formats, such as {natural language descriptions} in prompt libraries \citep{wang_agent_2024, zhu2025oagentsempiricalstudybuilding} or brittle {action traces} from successful task executions \citep{wang_inducing_2025}.The idea of agent skills is also recently used by Anthropic, which allows users to provide a curated set of tools for the agent to invoke~\citep{Anthropic2025Skills}, but this still requires manual effort in defining such skills.
+Current approaches often store skills in concrete formats, such as {natural language descriptions} in prompt libraries \citep{wang_agent_2024, zhu2025oagentsempiricalstudybuilding} or brittle {action traces} from successful task executions \citep{wang_inducing_2025}.
 While more robust, programmatic representations, where skills are stored as executable code, also face limitations.
 These learned programs are typically {concrete implementations} tailored to a specific context (e.g., one website's UI), hindering their reuse across varied environments that serve a similar function \citep{wang_voyager_2023, zheng_skillweaver_2025}.
 These methods lack a mechanism for abstracting the semantic intent of a skill away from its specific implementation, which is crucial for flexible adaptation.

 We address this gap with a novel, hybrid skill representation inspired by object-oriented design.
 While broader work has focused on the architecture of agent memory, such as using episodic streams \citep{park2023generativeagentsinteractivesimulacra} or managed external stores \citep{mem0, fang2025mempexploringagentprocedural}, our contribution lies in the representation of the skill itself.
-We define a skill with an {abstract interface} that captures its semantic purpose, which can be linked to multiple, interchangeable {concrete implementations}.
-Drawing on established findings that abstraction and structure enhance agent reasoning and robustness \citep{wu2024agentkitstructuredllmreasoning, yao2023tree}, this polymorphic structure provides the formal benefits of programmatic skills while explicitly incorporating the flexibility required for generalization across different domains.
+We define a skill with an \textbf{abstract interface} that captures its semantic purpose, which can be linked to multiple, interchangeable \textbf{concrete implementations}.
+Drawing on established findings that abstraction and structure enhance agent reasoning and robustness \citep{wu2024agentkitstructuredllmreasoning, yao2023tree}, this polymorphic structure provides the formal benefits of programmatic skills while explicitly incorporating the flexibility required \bluecolor{for generalization across different web pages}.